This post may contain affiliate links. Please read our disclosure policy.

 1 Tablespoon Worcestershire sauce

 8 French rolls

 - Pat the beef dry and coat with the salt and pepper on all sides.

-- In a large skillet that can withstand a high heat (such as cast iron or carbon fiber), heat the oil over medium high heat.
+- In a large skillet that can withstand a high heat (such as cast iron or carbon steel), heat the oil over medium high heat.